ClickHouse/ClickHouse/docs/en/sql-reference/dictionaries/external-dictionaries/external-dicts-dict-layout.md

 -   The dictionary being accessed could not be loaded.
 -   Error querying a `cached` dictionary.

-You can view the list of external dictionaries and their statuses in the [system.dictionaries](../../../operations/system-tables/dictionaries.md) table.
+You can view the list of dictionaries and their statuses in the [system.dictionaries](../../../operations/system-tables/dictionaries.md) table.

 :::tip
 If you are using a DICTIONARY with ClickHouse Cloud please use the DDL query option to create your dictionaries.